How to start and manage a Registered Disability Savings Plan in British Columbia

 Do you have a mental or physical disability that is expected to last, or has lasted, one year or more?
 If yes, you may be eligible for the Disability Tax Credit.
 If no, you are not eligible for the Disability Tax Credit.

-If you answered yes to the question above, can you answer yes to any one of the following questions?
+If you answered yes, can you answer yes to any one of the following questions?

 - Are you blind?